COUNSELLOR, THERAPIST and CLINICAL SUPERVISOR

 Supervisor for general practice and NHS IAPT Clinical Casework (2013-17).

 I have been working as a professional counsellor for over 23 years.
 During this time I have been working in a busy Counselling Service in Faversham, and in my own Private Practice.
 Currently, I am working for ICS Digital Therapies and CBT Clinics.
-Most of my time is spent seeing individual clients, either private or NHS referred, on a weekly basis, either face-to-face, by Skype or Telephone counselling.
+Most of my time is spent seeing individual clients on a weekly basis, either face-to-face, by Skype or Telephone counselling.
 However, more frequently now I am working with couples and offer supervision to other therapists.